seism0saurus/hectoc/README.md

 For example: 991347 can be solved with "99+1-(3+4-7)".

+## Website
+The deployed instance of the website and web application can be found under [hectoc.seism0saurus.de](https://hectoc.seism0saurus.de).

 ## Projects

 This repository contains multiple subprojects that are grouped around the Hectoc theme.